openbfdev/sdbd/README.md

   -h, --help            Display this information.
   -v, --version         Display version information.
   -d, --daemon          Run in daemon mode.
+  -x, --noaccel         Do not use hw acceleration.
   -n, --noauth          Do not use authentication.
+  -e, --noescape        Do not use escape buffer.
   -a, --authfile=PATH   Selects a public key file.
   -p, --pidfile=PATH    Generate PID file.
   -s, --syslog          Redirect logs to syslog.